Postman

 Some number codes reveal additional information and state the year the card was printed.
 Dr. Trenkler & Co., as well as collotype printers Glass & Tuscher, both from Leipzig, used year date codes for a longer period.
 Good for dating not postally used cards.

 General problems: Is the number found on a card a printer or a publisher card number?
 Was printer and publisher the same firm?
 What when there are two numbers around?
-There have been cases that cards from the same printing source show numbers or codes, and others not.
-Without was usually done on customers demand who probably wanted his own codes to be listed only.
-As said before a number alone is rarely good for identification.
-Other layout elements as well as the printing quality or anything characteristic must be considered, too.
+There have been cases in the past when cards from the same printing source show numbers or codes, but others not.
+“Without” was usually done on customers demand who probably wanted his own codes to be listed only.
+As said before a number alone is rarely good for clear identification.
+Other layout elements as well as the printing style/quality or anything characteristic must be considered, too.

 Pinkau_Capital_Letter